 Many of these resources have adventurous mountain climbing themed clip art, so we have some suggested picture books that might pair well with that theme.
-We have added Amazon links to some other books you may also want to think about purchasing so that a guest teacher has some read-alouds as time fillers if needed.

-The lessons, activities and practice pages that are a part of our 5th Grade Sub Plans meet common standards for fifth grade.
+The lessons, activities and practice pages that are a part of our 5th Grade Sub Plans meet standards for fifth grade.